iaminfinityiq/algebra/README.md

 # algebra
-This is a simple algebra module that I created
+This is a simple algebra library that I created